MaxGertz/CarlDApp/README.md

 # Design and implementation of a smart contract based solution.
 Bachelorprojekt 2018

+Prototypical implementation of a smart contract-based solution for autonomous transactions of parking costs at car parks using Ethereum.

 #### Abstract

 Following the introduction and implementation of blockchain technology by Bitcoin, the